GPC Presentations & Publications

 May 2017 – An abstract on SAGER guidelines was accepted for presentation at the 5th Conference on Research Integrity to be held on May 28-31, 2017 in Amsterdam (The Netherlands).
 A poster is available here

-March 2017 – An application was sent to to Cochrane Reward prize for SAGER Guidelines.
+March 2017 – An application was sent to the Cochrane Reward prize for SAGER Guidelines.

 December 2016 – An editorial of SAGER guidelines in Spanish was published by Manuel Huamán-Guerrero and GPC Peruvian member Jhony Alberto De LA Cruz Vargas on the Revista de la Facultad de Medicina Humana de la Univesidad Ricardo Palma.